YuryYudin/devbox/README.md

 ### Working Directory

 Your current directory is mounted as `/workspace` inside the container.
 All file operations affect your actual files.

+### Configuration Persistence

+DevBox automatically saves your Claude Code authentication and configuration:
+- **Authentication tokens** are saved in `~/.devbox/claude-configs/.claude/`
+- **Project settings** are saved per directory in `~/.devbox/slots/<project_name>/`
+- First-time users will need to authenticate with `/login` in Claude Code
+- Subsequent runs will restore your authentication automatically

 ## Troubleshooting